 Using computers, tablets or smartphones and accessing the internet is now vital to carrying out our day-to-day lives.
 Want to apply for a new job?
 Go online.
 Need to check your kid's homework assignment?
 Go online.
-Your doctor prescribed a new drug and you want to know more?
+Need medical advice or information on a drug you have been prescribed?
 Go online.
 Banking, classes, looking for housing--you get the idea.

 If you are comfortable using computers, you can help your neighbors that are still on the other side of the "digital divide."
-Join the team as we teach fundamental computer skills at the three branches of the Salinas Public Library.
-Our curriculum takes nothing for granted, and gives people the skills and confidence they need so they can access the wealth of opportunities and resources online.
+Join our team as we teach fundamental computer skills and how to access the wealth of opportunities and resources online.

 We'll work with your schedule.

 This is a Virtual Opportunity, with no fixed address.